Parish and town councils have the right to raise money from their parishioners via the Council Tax process.

 The Parish or town council hold a precept meeting and formally agree the precept, sign a form and return to their respective Borough Council (Barnsley in the case of Oxspring).

 Information is requested by end of January to feed into a tax and budget setting meetings in February.

 Once the district or borough council has established the tax base and precept for each parish or town council, the Council Tax that applies to each band of property in the parish is calculated.

 This is done by dividing the precept by the tax base to establish the charge for an average band D property.

 This charge is then added to the charges from the County Council, the relevant district or borough council and the Police Authority and a ratio applied to calculate the charges for all other bands.

-If you require clarification on any of the figures listed please contact the Parish Council email: firstname.lastname@example.org
+Should you require clarification on any of the items listed please contact the Parish Council email: firstname.lastname@example.org